Rimve06/EnviroGuard/README.md

 The system continuously monitors multiple environmental parameters inside a room.

 Two ultrasonic sensors determine whether a person is entering or leaving the room.
 Environmental sensors collect temperature, humidity, gas concentration, light intensity, and sound level.
-The Arduino processes these readings, evaluates room comfort, updates the LCD display, and activates alarms when necessary.
+The Arduino processes these readings, evaluates room comfort, updates the LCD display, activates alarms when necessary, and continuously tracks room occupancy.

-A Python application receives sensor data through serial communication, stores it in a CSV file, and sends email notifications whenever the occupancy changes.
+A Python application receives sensor data through serial communication, stores every reading in a CSV file, and automatically sends email notifications whenever the occupancy changes.

+During emergencies, the occupancy count can help indicate whether a monitored room is still occupied or has likely been evacuated.
+For inspections, the prototype provides a quick overview of environmental conditions such as gas leakage, smoke, temperature, humidity, lighting, and noise using a single portable device.

 ---